wp-plugins/woocommerce-custom-coupon-message/readme.txt

 3. Custom message and default message displayed when coupon is applied.

 == Changelog ==

+= 0.2 =
+* Plugin can be now localized
+* Added Norwegian translation

 = 0.1 =
 * First release